747-diego/Potion-Alpha-Frontend-Developer-Challenge/README.md

 To access protected features:

-1. Click "Connect Wallet" in the header
+1. Click "Connect Wallet" in the header or pop-up
-2. Select your wallet provider
+2. It will be linked to my mock wallet address
-3. Approve the connection
+3. (Optional) Connect X/Twitter account
-4. (Optional) Connect X/Twitter account
+4. If connected it will also be signed in as me, the: NomadEngineer

 > 💡 **Screenshot Suggestion**: Add a screenshot of the wallet connection flow